About

 History

-The area now known as Dunvegan has been a gathering place for Indigenous peoples for thousands of years and is located on the traditional lands of the Dunne-za (Beaver) people.
+The area now known as Dunvegan has been a gathering place for thousands of years and is located on the traditional lands of the Tsattine (Beaver) people.

 In 1805, the North West Company established Fort Dunvegan, a fur trading post.
 In 1821, Fort Dunvegan became a Hudson's Bay Company post.
 In 1867 a Roman Catholic mission, St. Charles, was founded and in 1880 an Anglican mission, St. Saviour's, was founded.
 The Dunvegan valley was also home for a time to the local legend Henry Fuller "Twelve Foot" Davis and The Revillon Freres company.